Love, Victor Season Two is available on Disney + from June 18th; this live blog is updated after each episode has aired.

-Having just moved from Texas to Atlanta, the Salazar family, dad, Armando, mum Isabel, Victor, his sister Pilar and the youngest Adrian settle into their new apartment.
+Having just moved from Texas to Atlanta, the Salazar family, dad, Armando, mum Isabel, Victor, his sister Pilar, and the youngest Adrian, settle into their new apartment.
 However, Armando and Isabel have not been completely honest with the kids about the reason for their move, and the truth sits hidden as they unpack their belongings.
 For Victor, Pilar and Adrian, the move also means a new school.
 And for Pilar and Victor, this couldn’t have come at a more difficult time as they attempt to make new friends.
-However, for Victor, the move also opens up new possibilities, as he attempts to navigate feelings that have haunted him for a while.
-Victor is confused about his sexuality and unsure of who he is and who he wants to be.
-His feelings of confusion only intensified by a family environment where the word gay is problematic.
+However, for Victor, the move also opens up new possibilities as he attempts to navigate feelings that have haunted him for a while.
+Victor is confused about his sexuality and unsure of who he is and who he wants to be – his feelings only intensified by a family environment where the word gay is problematic.

 THIS IS A LIVE BLOG UPDATED WEEKLY

 Victor is aware that his new school was once home to Simon Spier (Love, Simon) and reaches out to Simon via Instagram for some advice.
 Simon, now living with Bram in New York, responds, and a long-distance friendship begins.
 Meanwhile, Victor also meets the geeky and adorable Felix, who lives next door, slowly striking up a friendship.
 Everything is going pretty well at Creekwood, as Victor joins the basketball team and meets the beautiful Mia.
 But, in the back of his mind, his sexuality continues to dominate his thoughts; what would his parents do if they knew?
 What would his new friends think?
 And could he be gay, bisexual or just confused?